jank-lang/jank/book/src/troubleshooting/faq.md

 you stack allocate a C++ value which has a destructor, jank will ensure that destructor runs at the end of the object's scope.
 Also, you can use `cpp/new` and `cpp/delete` or `cpp/malloc` and `cpp/free`, if you so desire.

+## Why does jank compile to C++?
+jank is both a Clojure dialect and a C++ dialect, which is unique among most programming languages.
+In order for us to consider jank a C++ dialect, we must have exellent interop with C++, such as:

+* Including C++ headers
+* Instantiating templates
+* Calling virtual member functions
+* Throwing and catching exceptions
+* Providing the same RAII destructor guarantees as C++
+* In general being able to handle any normal C++ library

+If we were to not target C++ for code generation and instead target something like LLVM IR directly, we would need to duplicate thousands upon thousands of lines of code from Clang in order to properly encode C++ semantics and ABI nuances in LLVM IR.
+We know, since we have done this.
+It was not worth it.
+Even when it worked, we would need to keep up with Clang as C++ evolved, we would need to deal with more portability issues, and, in general, we would need to build no only a Clojure compiler but a C++ compiler.

+Clang is already a C++ compiler and it's a better C++ compiler than we're going to build, so instead we generate C++ and let Clang do what it does best.
+This same some huge benefits:

+1. The jank compiler is significantly simpler
+2. It's possible to compile entire jank projects to just `.cpp` files and then feed that into a normal C++ build system.
+At that point, it's just a C++ project
+3. Inspecting the generated code is a breeze

+The only real downside is worse compilation performance.
+This is a trade off we accept.